jjos2372/burstcoin-jminer/README.md

 ### connectionTimeout (default:12000)
-increase the 'connectionTimeout' on network problems. this timeout is used for all network requests. if you use pool or online-wallet, the 12 sec. default may cause timeout on committing nonces or getting mining info etc.
+increase the 'connectionTimeout' on network problems. this timeout is used for all network requests. if you use pool or online-wallet, the 12 sec. default may cause timeout on submitting nonces or getting mining info etc.

     connectionTimeout=12000